-Born in Boston, Massachusetts, in 1949, Eileen Myles attended Catholic school in Arlington, Massachusetts, and earned her BA from the University of Massachusetts (Boston).
-In 1974, she joined The Poetry Project at St. Mark's in New York City, where her teachers included Alice Notley, Paul Violi, and Ted Berrigan.
-In 1979, she worked as an assistant to poet James Schuyler.
+Born in Boston, Massachusetts, in 1949, Eileen Myles attended Catholic school in Arlington, Massachusetts, and earned their BA from the University of Massachusetts (Boston).
+In 1974, they joined The Poetry Project at St. Mark's in New York City, where their teachers included Alice Notley, Paul Violi, and Ted Berrigan.
+In 1979, Myles worked as an assistant to poet James Schuyler.

 Dennis Cooper describes Myles as "one of the savviest and most restless intellects in contemporary literature."
 In the Boston Review, Kathleen Rooney compares Myles’s "output" to Willie Nelson's in how "the poems enact a radical receptiveness to passing thoughts and experiences."

 In addition to writing poetry, Myles was artistic director of St. Mark’s Church from 1984 to 1987 and coedited the anthology The New Fuck You/adventures in lesbian reading (Semiotext(e), 1995).
-She also wrote the libretto for the opera, Hell, by Michael Webster, which was performed on both coasts and in Tijuana.
+Myles also wrote the libretto for the opera Hell, by Michael Webster, which was performed on both coasts and in Tijuana.
 In 1991, Myles launched a write-in campaign for president of the United States.
-She has written about art, culture, and writing for a variety of publications, including ArtForum, BookForum, The Believer, The Nation and Parkett.
+Myles has written about art, culture, and writing for a variety of publications, including ArtForum, BookForum, The Believer, The Nation and Parkett.

-Myles is a Professor Emeritus of writing and literature at University of California, San Diego, and currently teaches at New York University, Columbia University, and the Naropa Institute in Boulder, Colorado.
-She divides her time between Marfa, Texas, and New York City.
+Myles is a professor emeritus of writing and literature at University of California, San Diego, and currently teaches at New York University, Columbia University, and the Naropa Institute in Boulder, Colorado.
+They divide their time between Marfa, Texas, and New York City.